 - For someone who cancels a transfer and then requests another transfer during the same enrollment period, the enrollment will only be processed and go into effect from the following enrollment activation date.

-Ramifications of Switching Health Plans on Supplementary Insurance Rights
+Ramifications of Switching HMOs on Supplementary Insurance Rights

-- Health plans are permitted to establish a reasonable qualification period (wait period) as a condition for receiving rights and services that are part of supplementary insurance.
+- Health plans are permitted to establish a reasonable qualification period (wait period) as a condition for receiving rights and services that are part of Additional Health Services (Supplementary Insurance).

-- If there is an established wait period as part of a health plan's supplementary insurance program, policyholders are not entitled to receive specific services included as part of that supplementary insurance until the end of the qualification period even if they are enrolled in it and continue to pay for it.
+- If there is an established wait period as part of an HMO's supplementary insurance program, policyholders are not entitled to receive specific services included as part of that supplementary insurance until the end of the qualification period even if they are enrolled in it and continue to pay for it.

 - A policyholder who switches health plans who was enrolled in supplementary insurance in the previous health plan and enrolls in supplementary insurance with the new health plan within 90 days of joining, will be exempt from any relevant wait periods in accordance with the time s/he was enrolled in supplementary insurance at the previous health plan, as long as the supplementary insurance plans are of the same level.